hyperhq/docs.hyper.sh-hyper/GettingStarted/migrate_data/use_hyper_container_as_client/index.md

 ![](./as-client.jpg)

-# Instruction for back up volume data
+#  Instructions for data migration

-- copy the volume data from hyper.sh to your own server or cloud storage
+- Upload volume data from hyper.sh to your own server or cloud storage

 ## Prerequisites

 Any of the following

-- User has own servers
+- The user has own servers
-  - sftp server with public ip
+  - SFTP server with public IP
-  - ssh server with public ip
+  - SSH server with public IP
-- User has own cloud storage
+- The user has own cloud storage
   - AWS S3
   - Google Cloud Storage
   - Azure Blob Storage